 When it comes to food photography tips, this overhead setup is one of my favorites.
-With as popular as overhead images are in food photography, it’s important to have a solid setup that will help make your photo shoots more efficient and successful.
+With as popular as overhead images are in food photography, it’s important to have a solid setup to help you capture this angle correctly.
 Let’s dive into my favorite overhead setup for food photography!

 This post contains affiliate links.
 Read the affiliate disclosure.

 There are two very common ways to shoot overhead.
-These include holding the camera or using a tripod.
-But, for me, these two options weren’t always successful for shooting images overhead.
+These include holding the camera or using a standard tripod.
+Unfortunately, for me, these two options haven’t always been successful for my overhead images.
 Let’s talk about the pros and cons of these two popular overhead setups.

 Holding The Camera